ProQSolutions/wp-google-analytics-event-tracking-manager/README.md

-# WordPress Google Analytics Event Tracking Manager Plugin
+# Event Tracking Manager Plugin for Google Analytics
 This plugin is exactly what it says it is: a plugin for managing Google Analytics event tracking in WordPress.

 ## Setup Notes